lokka30/lokka30/README.md

 I'm Lachlan, an Australian Cyber Security student.
 I'm passionate for the vast world of Computer Science.
 In my spare time, I create and contribute to [freedom-respecting software][6] in the Minecraft and Ace of Spades communities.

-Current Languages: Java • Python • Kotlin • SQL (ANSI, MySQL, T-SQL) • C++
+Current Languages: Java • Python • Kotlin • SQL (ANSI, MySQL, T-SQL) • C++ • Bash

 Upcoming Languages: C • C# • JavaScript & TypeScript • PHP